 When you think of hiking socks you probably think of super thick, warm, boot socks, and those don’t always work best in all temperatures.
 In fact, it all depends on the materials used.
-A good pair of hiking socks made of Merino wool and other moisture wicking fibers will help manage moisture and keep unwanted odors at bay no matter how far you're trekking the trail.
+A good pair of hiking socks made of Merino wool and other synthetic, moisture-wicking fibers will help manage moisture and keep unwanted odors at bay no matter how far you're trekking the trail.
 Merino wool's moisture management system also helps prevent blisters or any sagging and bagging that typically occurs in regular cotton socks.
 This magic fabric will keep your feet cool and dry in the summer and warm and cozy in the winter, making it perfect for any weather.

 In addition to fabrics, the hiking boots you'll be wearing, the weather, the duration of your hike, the trail conditions, and the terrain, are all factors you should be considering when choosing a pair of hiking socks.

 While hiking socks are typically anywhere from crew to boot in length, heights/lengths for hiking socks vary and will ultimately depend on the boots or shoes you will be wearing.